Photos above extracted from MJLewis Archives. 2015

 hull type: single displacement

-deck construction: marine ply sheathed and painted- pale blue
+Deck construction: marine ply sheathed and painted- cream

 cruising speed: 5hp

 max speed: 7hp